 During December, I recommend visiting the Arashiyama bamboo grove at night because the paths get illuminated and the Arashiyama bamboo forest looks magical and dreamy.
 This festival of lights is called Arashiyama Hanatouro illuminations and it only takes place in December for about 10 days, between 5 pm and 8:30 pm.

-Few visit the Arashiyama bamboo forest at night, after 9 pm, because the path gets too dark for the groves to be seen, and there is not enough light for photography.
+Few visit the Arashiyama bamboo grove at night, after 9 pm, because the path gets too dark for the groves to be seen, and there is not enough light for photography.

 The best souvenir at Arashiyama

 The Arashiyama bamboo grove was a surreal and wonderful experience.
-If I'm perfectly honest, Arashiyama's beauty lies far beyond its famous bamboo forest, within the most secluded spots, into the heart of the Storm Mountains.
+If I'm perfectly honest, Arashiyama's beauty lies far beyond its famous bamboo grove, within the most secluded spots, into the heart of the Storm Mountains.
+Don't forget to leave a comment below and tell us your Kyoto story!